vpichela/Walk/AppOverview.md

 Delete these texts :')

+So,

+back-end->

+firebase, spring ()

+or

+firebase for back-end too?
+(Simpler)

 Ideas:
 -----

 Have search bar and time selection on different page than map page.
+We could require users to give a specifc format like how they input destination and time.
+(Any other way u want to do?)
 Collect those and store in database.
 Use backend logic to figure out user matching and party notification.
 Here three pages in web app.